IbexPumpkins43/6thSonOfSony/README.md

 | `/loop` | Toggle looping for the current track |
 | `/nowplaying` | Show the current track |
 | `/help` | Show the music command list in Discord |

-## Troubleshooting

-### Missing environment variables

-If startup reports missing variables, confirm that `.env` is beside `dukebox.py`, that all three values are filled in, and that there are no extra spaces around the variable names.

-The old `discord_token.txt` and `spotify_token.txt` files are no longer used.
-After copying their values into `.env`, they can be removed from your machine.

-### FFmpeg is not found

-Install the FFmpeg application, then restart the terminal and run `ffmpeg -version`.
-Installing a Python package named `ffmpeg` is not a substitute for the FFmpeg executable.

-### YouTube extraction stops working

-YouTube changes frequently.
-First confirm that FFmpeg and Deno are available.
-If extraction still fails, check for a newer stable `yt-dlp` release, update its pinned version in `pyproject.toml`, and reinstall the requirements.

-### The bot connects but cannot play audio

-Confirm that the bot has **Connect** and **Speak** permissions in that voice channel and that the channel has not reached its user limit.

-### Slash commands do not appear

-Confirm that the bot was invited with the `applications.commands` scope.
-Restart the bot to sync commands again, then allow time for Discord's global command registration to propagate.

-## Dependency updates

-Direct runtime dependencies in `pyproject.toml` are pinned so installs stay predictable; `requirements.txt` installs the project in editable mode.
-Upgrade dependencies deliberately and test music playback, Spotify resolution, and the interactive controls before committing updated pins. `yt-dlp` usually needs updates more often than the other packages because supported websites change independently of this project.

 ## Tests